miguelitodev/index.docs/languages/english/learning-with-tv-series/SpongeBob.md

 ### Compound adjectives
 Its made by two words

+Example:

-Example: Giant-screen - has a big screen a giant screen
+> Giant-screen - has a big screen a giant screen
+>

-Two hours - just time
+> Two hours - just time

-Two
+> Two-hours movie - a movie that has 2 hours, a 2 hours movie

 ## Words

 **Ordered:** we use this when we bought something on the internet like the tv, so we did a order, but we can use too in a restaurant too, to make a order of food